tezzutezzu/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: Poi nessuno verrà al nostro funerale, butteranno le ceneri nell'oceano, queste poi verranno mangiate da una balena,
+b: Poi nessuno verrà al nostro funerale, getteranno le ceneri nell'oceano, verremo mangiati da una balena,
 {{/if}}

 {{if !_.fifteencigs}}
-b: e diventeremo CACCA DI BALENA!
+b: diventeremo CACCA DI BALENA!
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}